Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/03-APIs.md

 ### Style Level Up

-The styling in the `results.html` and `historical_results.html` files is kind of plain - the weather conditions are just shown in bullet points.
+The styling in the `results.html` and `comparison_results.html` files is kind of plain - the weather conditions are just shown in bullet points.
 See if you can add to the styles in `static/style.css` to improve on it!

-### Graphs Level Up

-Currently, the hourly weather graph shown on the "Historical Weather" page is rendered using Matplotlib.
-See if you can use the [D3.js](https://datawanderings.com/2019/10/28/tutorial-making-a-line-chart-in-d3-js-v-5/) JavaScript library to render a line chart to show the data on the client side.
-It may be easiest to make a separate API call within your JavaScript code to retrieve the hourly data.

 ## Submission